BrodaNoel/cv/README.md

 ^ This is my current Stack.
 REST API, frontend with React and Backend using Express + NoSQL & Non-Relational-DB (like Mongo).
 Full ECMAScript stack.

-## What will I ask in a interview?
-* Can you describe your company culture?
-Which are its more-important-values?
-Why will I love to work in your company?
-* Is your company an StartUp?
-How many people are working there?
-* How many people will have my team?
-* The company has the own product, or it's creating software for someone else?
-B2B?
-* How will you measure my performance?
-* How is the usual development process?
-Is there a UI, UX, Researcher, DevOps, etc. teams?
-* Which development methodologies are using?
-Scrum?
-LEAN?
-* Which technologies is using the team where I'll work?
-* Which technologies use frontend?
-And backend?
-* Is there a monster? (those ugly-legacy-projects that nobody wants to touch).
-Will I work on it?
-Which technologies are using there?
-* What kind of tasks will I be working?
-Bug-fixing?
-New Features?

-## How much time I spend coding?
-Well...
-This is something that I really want to highlight.

-After my first line of code, I spend my whole life doing it.
-I just spend a couple of minutes thinking about it, and (proud) I guess after 2008 I spend between 4 and 8 hours per day coding in personal projects.
-All days.
-If you add the working hours coding, that number will be insane.

 ## Companies where I worked?
 * Home.
 The best place to improve knowledge randomly.
 I'm always working in personal projects to improve knowledge in different technologies.
 * CIDS UTN. ~2 years working as .NET developer, doing frontend stufs.
 (It's kind of software factory, inside a university)
 * Loteria de Cordoba. ~2 years working as full stack (SQL, PHP, Vanilla JavaScript).
 Government company.
 * Globant. ~2 years.
 Huge public software company.
 Frontend developer (PHP and AngularJS).
 Working at Disney projects.
-* Olapic. ~2 years (currenlty working).
+* Olapic. ~2 years (currenlty working here).
 Startup.
 Working as frontend dev (AngularJS and Vanilla JavaScript), working in the Analytics team. (creating dashboards and those stufs).
 Company currently took over by Monotype.

 So, as you can see, I worked at University, Government, Huge public company and Startups.